junxit/us-congress-bills-111/metadata.md

 - 2010-03-10 — Introduced in House
 - 2010-03-10 — Referred to the House Committee on Education and Labor.
 - 2010-03-10 — Sponsor introductory remarks on measure.
 (CR E350-351)
+- 2010-03-22 — Referred to the Subcommittee on Healthy Families and Communities.
+- 2010-05-05 — Considered under suspension of the rules. (consideration: CR H3145-3148)
+- 2010-05-05 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1157.
+- 2010-05-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-05 — Ms. Chu moved to suspend the rules and agree to the resolution, as amended.
+- 2010-05-05 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H3145-3146)
+- 2010-05-05 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H3145-3146)